 Paying More to Cool Your Home

-If your air conditioning system can't cope with the humidity, the excess humidity will essentially cancel out your cooling system's heat and moisture removal efforts.
-The higher humidity will make your home feel constantly warm.
-As a result, you may end up turning your air conditioning settings up to make your AC run more often.
+If your air conditioner can't handle the humidity, it will work harder to remove heat and moisture.
+The higher humidity will make your home feel warmer than normal.
+As a result, you may end up turning your air conditioning settings.
+This will make your AC run more often.
 Doing so can have you paying more to cool your home.

 Finding the Right Cooling Capacity

 You would assume that a bigger air conditioner

 would do a better job at controlling humidity.
 This isn't the case.
 Higher capacity air conditioning units don't run as often.
 The longer gaps between cycles can leave you with high humidity.
 Work with our trusted HVAC team when selecting a new or replacement air conditioner.
 You want to choose a cooling system that's the correct size.

 Coupling Air Conditioning Units with Dehumidifiers

 If humidity is higher where you live, install a dehumidifier with your HVAC system.
 The dehumidifier draws moisture from your home's air before it goes through the ducts.
 Adding a dehumidifier makes it easier to control your humidity levels.
 You get a more efficient HVAC system.
 You can also see lower energy bills and comfortable living spaces, even on hot summer days!

 Call Us Today

 Another way to keep humidity in check is to focus on air conditioner repairs and maintenance.
 Cahill Heating and Air Conditioning is here for any HVAC services you may need.
 Contact us if it's time to consider a new air conditioning system.
 These systems are better prepared to manage indoor humidity and comfort.

 .
 We'll help find the right air conditioning unit or HVAC system for your home.